kanatohodets/riak_core_workshop_euc2016/5_http_kv/README.md

 ## Exercise

+(If you're building up YakDB, try not to get stuck in the rabbit hole of tacking HTTP into your app: borrow liberally from the reference implementation)

-Add a route to handle "fetch".
+* Add a route to handle "fetch".

+See git tag http-kv-complete if you'd like a reference.